wavelet-lab/docs/source/guides/firmware.rst

    | You have to install ``usdr-tools`` package first.
    | Please refer to the :doc:`/software/install` document.

-* Connect the device to your computer.
-* Please be sure that your computer is connected to the wall power.
+* Connect the uSDR module to the computer using a USB adapter or Development board (Both PCIe and USB-C options are supported)
 * Download the required firmware file.
 * Open a terminal and run the following command: